Swegbloo/Nemoh/README.md

 cmake --build build
 ```

-The resulting executables are in the `build/bin` directory.
+The resulting executables are in the `bin` directory.

 To compile only one of the executables, use the `--target` option of CMake.
 The available targets for Nemoh are: